Mohegan (company): Domestic properties

 Mohegan operates several gaming and entertainment properties across the United States, many of which are either wholly owned or managed under tribal or commercial agreements.
 These properties range from regional casinos to full-scale integrated resorts, and they reflect the company’s strategy of geographic diversification beyond its flagship Connecticut location.

 Exterior view of Mohegan Pennsylvania, formerly known as Pocono Downs, in Luzerne County, PA.

 The company’s first expansion beyond its reservation was in 2005, with the acquisition and redevelopment of Pocono Downs in Pennsylvania.
 Initially branded as Mohegan Sun at Pocono Downs, the property became the first legal slots casino in the state and includes a harness racing track.
 In 2022, the facility was rebranded as Mohegan Pennsylvania as part of a broader corporate initiative to unify branding and reflect the company's evolving identity.

 In 2012, Mohegan assumed management of Resorts Casino Hotel in Atlantic City, New Jersey.
 This marked one of the first times a Native American tribe operated a commercial casino outside of tribal land and was seen as a milestone in tribal gaming history.

 In partnership with the Cowlitz Indian Tribe, Mohegan helped develop and operates ilani, a casino and entertainment resort in Ridgefield, Washington.
 The facility opened in 2017 and serves the greater Portland and Vancouver metro regions.

-Mohegan also operates the casino at Virgin Hotels Las Vegas under a management agreement that began in 2021.
+Mohegan operates the casino at Virgin Hotels Las Vegas under a management agreement that began in 2021.
 The property marked the first time a tribal operator was licensed to manage a casino in the Las Vegas market.

-Across its U.S. properties, Mohegan typically oversees gaming operations, resort amenities, and customer loyalty programs.
+Across its U.S. properties, Mohegan oversees gaming operations, resort amenities, and customer loyalty programs.
 While each property is tailored to its local market, the company applies a consistent brand philosophy focused on entertainment, hospitality, and cultural integration.

 Mohegan had bid to develop an integrated resort in New York City with their proposed Freedom Plaza development.
 Mohegan would have needed to secure a casino license in New York in order to proceed with the project.
 The proposal was ultimately rejected by a community advisory committee.